Ternium S.A. (NYSE:TX) Shares Sold by Oldfield Partners LLP

-Oldfield Partners LLP lowered its stake in shares of Ternium S.A.
-(NYSE:TX) by 6.3% in the second quarter, Holdings Channel reports.
-The institutional investor owned 1,221,068 shares of the basic materials company’s stock after selling 82,300 shares during the quarter.
-Ternium accounts for approximately 4.8% of Oldfield Partners LLP’s portfolio, making the stock its 9th biggest position.
-Oldfield Partners LLP’s holdings in Ternium were worth $46,962,000 as of its most recent filing with the Securities and Exchange Commission.
+Oldfield Partners LLP lessened its holdings in Ternium S.A.
+(NYSE:TX) by 15.0% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The fund owned 1,037,968 shares of the basic materials company’s stock after selling 183,100 shares during the period.
+Ternium accounts for about 4.7% of Oldfield Partners LLP’s investment portfolio, making the stock its 10th biggest holding.
+Oldfield Partners LLP owned approximately 0.52% of Ternium worth $43,906,000 as of its most recent SEC filing.

+Several research analysts recently commented on the stock.
+Morgan Stanley downgraded shares of Ternium from an “overweight” rating to an “equal weight” rating and dropped their target price for the stock from $60.00 to $50.00 in a report on Monday, October 18th.
+Citigroup lifted their target price on shares of Ternium from $50.00 to $60.00 and gave the stock a “buy” rating in a report on Thursday, August 5th.
+Bradesco Corretora downgraded shares of Ternium from an “outperform” rating to a “neutral” rating and set a $65.00 target price on the stock. in a report on Thursday, August 19th.
+Grupo Santander upgraded shares of Ternium from a “hold” rating to a “buy” rating and set a $58.00 price objective on the stock in a report on Friday, July 23rd.
+Finally, Itau BBA Securities upgraded shares of Ternium from a “market perform” rating to an “outperform” rating and set a $70.00 price objective on the stock in a report on Thursday, August 19th.
+Four analysts have rated the stock with a hold rating, five have given a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $52.85.

+Ternium (NYSE:TX) last posted its earnings results on Tuesday, November 2nd.
+The basic materials company reported $6.12 earnings per share for the quarter, beating the Zacks’ consensus estimate of $5.39 by $0.73.
+Ternium had a net margin of 23.90% and a return on equity of 33.46%.
+During the same period in the previous year, the company earned $0.61 EPS.
+Research analysts anticipate that Ternium S.A. will post 19.47 earnings per share for the current year.

-The firm also recently declared an annual dividend, which will be paid on Friday, November 19th.
-Stockholders of record on Monday, November 15th will be paid a dividend of $0.80 per share.
+The firm also recently announced an annual dividend, which will be paid on Friday, November 19th.
+Investors of record on Monday, November 15th will be paid a $0.80 dividend.
 The ex-dividend date of this dividend is Friday, November 12th.
-This represents a dividend yield of 7.5%.
-Ternium’s dividend payout ratio is currently 12.03%.
+This represents a yield of 7.5%.
+Ternium’s payout ratio is currently 12.03%.

-TX has been the topic of a number of recent research reports.
-Morgan Stanley cut Ternium from an “overweight” rating to an “equal weight” rating and cut their target price for the company from $60.00 to $50.00 in a research note on Monday, October 18th.
-Itau BBA Securities raised Ternium from a “market perform” rating to an “outperform” rating and set a $70.00 target price on the stock in a report on Thursday, August 19th.
-Bradesco Corretora cut Ternium from an “outperform” rating to a “neutral” rating and set a $65.00 price target on the stock. in a research note on Thursday, August 19th.
-HSBC lifted their price target on Ternium from $50.00 to $52.00 and gave the stock a “buy” rating in a research note on Thursday, July 15th.
-Finally, Citigroup lifted their price target on Ternium from $50.00 to $60.00 and gave the stock a “buy” rating in a research note on Thursday, August 5th.
-Four equities research analysts have rated the stock with a hold rating, five have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average target price of $52.85.

 About Ternium